hqphat/coursera-r-programming/week-02/lecture-07-scoping-rules-part-1.md

 This function has 2 formal arguments x and y.
 In the body of the function there is another symbol z.
 In this case z is called a free variable.
 The scoping rules of a language determine how values are assigned to free variables.
 Free variables are not formal arguments and are not local variables (assigned inside the function body).

-Lexical scoping inR means that the values of free variables are searched for in the environment in which the function was defined.
+Lexical scoping in R means that the values of free variables are searched for in the environment in which the function was defined.

 What is an environment?